 I cannot swear, by any means, that they are completely accurate or true.

-Maps are created and added to as time permits.
+Maps are created and added to as time permits and sadly lacking.

 My interest in the family line started when I was quite wee, and stumbled across a picture in my father's copy of the Shurtleff genealogy of Whitley Hall taken shortly after the turn of the century.
-My interest exploded in 1996.
-An old-family, distinquished visitor from England, upon hearing my family name, kneeled before me, took and kissed my hand, and proclaimed his loyalty.
+My interest exploded in 1996 when an old-family, distinquished visitor from England, upon hearing my family name, kneeled before me, took and kissed my hand, and proclaimed his loyalty.
 I was astounded, as were my companions, until he rose and because of my expression, explained, certainly, I must be aware of the status and position of my ancestors?
 That sent me researching, immediately, wherein I discovered that not only just who my family was, that Whitley Hall still stands, and it is completely restored, a famous lodge still bearing the Shiercliffe coat-of-arms.
 More information can be found at http://www.whitleyhall.com.
 The Shiercliffe church, St Mary's, bears witness to the generations of Shiercliffe's that were christened, wed and buried there by it's numerous Shiercliffe crypts and gravestones, both inside and outside the church.
+My beloved husband took me to visit both the church and Whitley Hall, one of my most indescribable experiences.

 I am interested in following William's heritage back to Nicholas de Shiercliffe, whose birth in 1353 is recorded in the Sheffield library.
 The prominent Shiercliffe family was predominately in the Ecclesfield Hallamshire area.
 Whitley Hall was once named Launderhouse, renamed in 1579.
 There are numerous other estates owned or married into, including the Ecclesfield Hall, Shiercliffe Hall, the Parkers of Riveling Lodge, the Greens of Thunder Cliffe, and Butterwaite.